Fast Track to CNC Manufacturing

 Phase 1: Earn 10 college credits in this 19-week program that introduces the fundamentals of manufacturing, safety, precision measurement and blueprint reading.
 Get job interview training, resume building, help finding your first position as a CNC operator, and earn your OSHA-10 certification.
 After completion, you can work as a CNC Operator or in entry-level jobs in manufacturing.

-Next Phase 1 course: Starting in June 2020 at the Liston Campus in Providence
+Next Phase 1 course: Starting in September 2020 ONLINE and at the Liston Campus in Providence

 Through our partner, Polaris MEP, interviews are set up and job placement is often achieved at the end of Phase 1.